kldevsy/Chaossquadvercel/replit.md

 - **June 24, 2025**: Implemented context menu system for chat messages with reply, copy, and delete options
 - **June 24, 2025**: Added long-press and right-click support for message interactions
 - **June 24, 2025**: Created reply preview system with visual indicators and cancel functionality
+- **June 25, 2025**: Migrated from Replit Auth to simple username/password authentication system
+- **June 25, 2025**: Implemented complete login/register page with form validation
+- **June 25, 2025**: Fixed logout button to use new authentication system with mutations
+- **June 25, 2025**: Prepared project for Vercel deployment with serverless functions
+- **June 25, 2025**: Created vercel.json configuration and API directory structure
+- **June 25, 2025**: Updated all authentication routes to use standard user.id instead of Replit claims
+- **June 25, 2025**: Created deployment documentation and environment variable examples

 ## User Preferences